Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 4. Simulation

 \subsection{B. Results}

-Here, we perform numerical simulations of the stochastic rate equation (\ref{eq:REx})-(\ref{eq:REN}) and compare simulated photon correlation functions with the prediction s of the GL theory [see Eq. (\ref{eq:GL_gq})].
+Here, we present numerical simulations of the stochastic rate equation (\ref{eq:REx})–(\ref{eq:REN}) and compare simulated photon correlation functions with the predictions of the GL theory [see Eq. (\ref{eq:GL_gq})].
 For numerical simulations, we used the conventional Euler-Maruyama method.
-The higher-order photon correlations $g^{(q)}$ are numerically calculated as classical statistical averages $g^{(q)}=\langle I^q\rangle/\langle I\rangle^q$, where $I=x^2+y^2$.
+The higher-order photon correlations $g^{(q)}$ are numerically calculated as classical statistical averages $g^{(q)}=\langle I^q\rangle/\langle I\rangle^q$ [see Eq. (\ref{eq:unnorm_Gq})], where $I=x^2+y^2$.
 In all the simulations, for simplicity, we used the same noise strengths for the field and carrier:

 Furthermore, for all the simulations, we used $\beta=10^{-4}$, which satisfies $\beta\ll1$.
-Fig. \ref{fig:classAB}(a), (b) and (c) show the results of the stochastic simulations for class-A ($\gamma_\|/\gamma_c=100$), B ($\gamma_\|/\gamma_c=0.01$) and intermediate ($\gamma_\|/\gamma_c=1$) parameters, , respectively.
+Fig. \ref{fig:classAB}(a)–(c) show the results of the stochastic simulations for class-A ($\gamma_\|/\gamma_c=100$), B ($\gamma_\|/\gamma_c=0.01$) and intermediate ($\gamma_\|/\gamma_c=1$) parameters, , respectively.
 These are the central results of this paper.
 The top row shows the photon and carrier numbers as a function of pump power.
-The pump-input and light-output curves in Fig. \ref{fig:classAB}(a-c) (see the top row) exhibit sharp kinks associated with a very small $\beta(=10^{-4})$ .
+The pump-input and light-output curves in Fig. \ref{fig:classAB}(a)–(c) (see the top row) exhibit sharp kinks associated with a very small $\beta(=10^{-4})$.
 The middle row in Fig. \ref{fig:classAB} plots the second-order photon correlation at a zero time delay [$g^{(2)}$] as a function of pump power.
 In the bottom row in Fig. \ref{fig:classAB}, we plot $\ln g^{(q)}$ vs. $\ln g^{(2)}$ around the lasing transition, where the colored solid lines are the analytical results for the GL theory [see Eq. (\ref{eq:GL_gq}) and Fig. \ref{fig:GL_theory}(b)].

 First, we examine a laser with $\beta=10^{-4}$ and $\gamma_\|/\gamma_c=100$ (a class-A laser) [see Fig. \ref{fig:classAB}(a)].
 The second-order photon correlation $g^{(2)}$ shows a sharp transition from $g^{(2)}=2$ to 1 at the lasing threshold ($P=P_{\rm th}$).
 In the bottom row in Fig. \ref{fig:classAB}(a), all the simulated results (filled colored circles) fall on the solid colored curves, which indicates that the photon statistics of the class-A laser are well described by the GL theory.
-In fact, this is what we expect from the argument from Eq. (\ref{eq:adia_N}) to (\ref{eq:van_der_Pol}).
+In fact, this is what we expect from the argument from Eq. (\ref{eq:adia_N}) and (\ref{eq:van_der_Pol}).